joshthecomposer/TopSecretProject/README.md

-### Make all pushes ready to be tested with rest of app to dev-official
+### Make all pushes ready to be tested with rest of app to dev

 ### To test server and get API documentation, open localhost:[server port]